aholtsberg/Molysynth/README.md

 expected place.
 If you don't, then download and enjoy anyway.
 Did I mention that it has _no_ dependencies?

-   * In the top level library we have the file `molysynth.cpp` as usual.
+   * In the top level library we have the file `molysynth.cpp` as usual in a Hothouse project.
 But this is just a thin wrapper and for off-line development this is not needed.
 For off-line development we use the libraries __src__, __dev__ and __dat__.